osmandapp/docs/content/osmand/personal/profiles.md

 #### **Units & formats**

+{% default %}

 In this section you can set parameters of units & formats for chosen application profile.

+{% enddefault %}

 {% android %}

+In this section you can set parameters of units & formats for chosen application profile.

 ![Profiles General Settings Units & formats Android](/assets/images/personal/profiles/profile_gs_unitsformats_android.png)